darkoverlordofdata/learnopengl/readme.md

     [build]          ^~~~~~~~~~~~~~~~~~~~~~~~~
     [build] 1 error generated.

 At that point, use ctrl-B to tun the emcc build.
-F5 to launch chrome.
+F5 to launch in chrome.

+## goal

+re-boot vala game, instead of SDL2/OpenGL/Corange

+use GLFW/OpenGL/glm/soil